SFPC/sfpc.github.io/_people/adina-glickstein.md

 ---
 Adina Glickstein is a writer and video artist experimenting with the varied affordances of analog and digital processes of creation and distribution.
 Their most recent work focuses on the relationship between cinema, vision, and labor.

-Adina is a class assistant in the Digital Love Languages: Codes of Affirmation class
+Adina was a Class Assistant in the Online Digital Love Languages: Codes of Affirmation class